 Control

 Control is considered a key issue in Reality Therapy.
-To meet their needs human beings need control: one person seeks control through position and money; another
+To meet their needs human beings need control.
+Control can be very positive and helpful but it gets us

 into trouble in two primary ways: when we try to control other people, and when we use drugs and alcohol to give us a false sense of control.
 At the very heart of Choice Theory is the